kigster/turnstile-rb/README.md

  * to reset all data
  * to add new data

-### Tracking
+### Data Collection and Reporting

 Turnstile contains two primary parts: data collection and reporting.

 Data collection may happen in two way:

   1. Synchronously — in real time — i.e. from a web request
   2. Or asynchronously — by "tailing" the logs on your servers

-Synchronous tracking is more accurate, supports sampling, but introduces a run-time dependency into your application middleware stack that might not be desirable.
+*Synchronous tracking* is accurate, supports sampling, but introduces a run-time dependency into your application middleware stack that might not be desirable.
+This is how `Rack::Attack` and other similar middleware operates.
+Luckily, there is a better way.

-Asynchronous tracking has a slight initial setup overhead, but has zero run-time overhead, as the data collection happens outside of the web request.
+*Asynchronous tracking* has a slight initial setup overhead and it requires a consistently formatted log file that includes lines with the platform, IP and user ID for ALL users at least some of the time.
+This method introduces zero run-time overhead, as the data collection happens outside of the web request in a standalone daemon, that simply tails your log files.

+On high performance web applications it is highly recommended to employ the *asynchronous tracking* via the log file, and possibly — a custom matcher.

+> NOTE: as of Turnstile version 3, you can define a [custom matcher](#custom-matcher) in a ruby-syntax configuration file.
+Coupled with `-F custom` you are then able to parse arbitrary complex log files and extract the three tokens needed by Turnstile: the `platform` enum type, `IP addresss`, and `User ID`.

 #### Real Time Tracking API